sameer93909/projects/README.md

-# rtl design and its verification
+# rtl design and its verification using verilog,system verilog and uvm